ricardokirkner/my.ubuntu.com/README.md

 ## node, nvm

-If you have nvm istalled (https://github.com/creationix/nvm) simple do `nvm use` in project root and you'll be switched to the correct version of node for this project.
+If you have nvm istalled (https://github.com/creationix/nvm) simply `nvm use` in project root and you'll be switched to the correct version of node for this project.